Zbeyer/trf/Books/Jonah.md

 So the book of Nahum begins with, "The burden against Nineveh," but can be an endemic against the entire Assyrian empire.

 Because Jonah was from the northern kingdom and was a prophet to Jeroboam II, and we have a brief history that he made prophetic statements in 2nd Kings, we can surmise he was a prophet during the great affluence and spirtual decline of the north.

-Though the short book of the prophet focuses us on his call, rejection, and reluctant ministry in Nineveh, he had a long and storied minustry outside his book.
+Though the short book of the prophet focuses us on his call, rejection, and reluctant ministry in Nineveh, he had a long and storied ministry outside his book.
 It is very probable he argued dydactively against the northern Kingdom's actions.
 We are told in 2 Kings 14:24 that Jeroboam did evil in the sight of the Lord.

 Gath or winepress was probly in or near Galilee.
 Thus Jonah and Jesus were from the Galilee area.